 Tenafly Nature Center is a sanctuary for human visitors - an island of green where bonds with nature can be renewed.
 Whether you have an hour or a day, our woods offer a peaceful respite from the rush of daily life.
-When open we welcome visitors to take a leisurely walk to Pfister's Pond or enjoy a hike along our 7+ miles of trails.
-Hikers can pick up a New Jersey Birding and Wildlife Trail Meadowlands and More guide at the visitors center.
+We welcome visitors to take a leisurely walk to Pfister's Pond or enjoy a hike along our 7+ miles of trails between dawn and dusk.
 Wildlife enthusiasts can enjoy bird-watching and observe other wildlife on their own or join our educators monthly for guided nature walks and full moon hikes.

 Snow Shoeing, Cross Country Skiing & Ice Skating

-Cross country skiing, snow shoeing and ice skating are among the activities which you may enjoy right here, with Mother Nature’s cooperation, of course!
-Even when covered by snow visitors are welcome to bring their own equipment and explore the trails of the nature center.
+Cross country skiing, snow shoeing and ice skating are among the activities which you may enjoy here, with Mother Nature’s cooperation, of course!
+Even when covered by snow, visitors are welcome to bring their own equipment and explore the trails of the nature center.

-For ice skating visitors should call the TNC visitor center to learn if the ice is safe; ice skating is allowed only when the ice exceeds four inches.
-Some years there are no safe days--thick enough ice for safe skating usually takes several days of sustained below freezing weather.
+For ice skating, visitors should call to learn if the ice is safe; ice skating is allowed only when the ice exceeds four inches.
+Some years there are no safe days; thick enough ice for safe skating usually takes several days of sustained below freezing weather.

-If you have a group that would like to reserve use of the pavilion please contact Debora Davidson, the Education Director, via e-mail.
+If you have a group that would like to reserve and of these spaces please visit our Facility Rentals web page.

-Is a hobby that entails using clues to find secret boxes hidden in many locations.
-For more information and the clues for the letter box hidden here at TNC please visit www.letterboxing.org.
-Boxes clues page is titled Rock, Paper, Scissors.
-The letterboxes here were not placed by TNC staff but are listed here because they might be of interest to visitors.
+Letterboxing is a hobby that involves using clues to find secret boxes hidden in many locations.
+For more information and the clues for the letterbox hidden here at TNC please visit letterboxing.org.
+The box on site is titled Rock, Paper, Scissors.
+The letterboxes here were not placed by TNC staff, but are listed here because they may be of interest to visitors.